Regret Minimization in Stackelberg Games with Side Information: Introduction

-In order to capture the additional information that the leader and follower may have at their disposal, we formalize such settings as \emph{Stackelberg games with side information}.
+\xhdr{Overview of our results.} In order to capture the additional information that the leader and follower may have at their disposal, we formalize such settings as \emph{Stackelberg games with side information}.
 Specifically, we consider a setting in which a leader interacts with a sequence of followers in an online fashion.
 At each time-step, the leader gets to see payoff-relevant information about the current round in the form of a \emph{context}.
 After observing the context, the leader commits to a mixed strategy over a finite set of actions, and the follower best-responds to both (1) the leader's strategy and (2) the context in order to maximize their utility.
 We allow the follower in each round to be one of $K$ \emph{types}.
 Each follower type corresponds to a different mapping from contexts, leader strategies, and follower actions to utilities.
 While the leader may observe the context before committing to their mixed strategy, they do not get to observe the follower's type until after the round is over.
-Under this setting, the goal of the leader is to minimize their \emph{regret} with respect to the best \emph{policy} (i.e. the best mapping from contexts to mixed strategies) in hindsight, with respect to the realized sequence of followers and contexts.
+Under this setting, the goal of the leader is to minimize their \emph{regret} with respect to the best \emph{policy} (i.e. the best mapping from contexts to mixed strategies) in hindsight, with respect to the realized sequence of followers and contexts.\looseness-1

-We show that in the fully adversarial setting (i.e. the setting in which both the sequence of contexts and follower types is chosen by an adversary), no-regret learning is not possible.
+We show that in the fully adversarial setting (i.e. the setting in which both the sequence of contexts and follower types is chosen by an adversary), no-regret learning is not possible, even when the policy class is highly structured.
 We show this via a reduction from the problem of online linear thresholding, for which it is known that no no-regret learning algorithm exists.
-Motivated by this impossibility result, we study two natural relaxations: (1) a setting in which the sequence of contexts is chosen by an adversary and the sequence of follower types is chosen stochastically (the stochastic follower setting), and (2) a setting in which the sequence of contexts is chosen stochastically and the sequence of follower types is chosen by an adversary (the stochastic context setting).
+Motivated by this impossibility result, we study two natural relaxations: (1) a setting in which the sequence of contexts is chosen by an adversary and the sequence of follower types is chosen stochastically, and (2) a setting in which the sequence of contexts is chosen stochastically and the sequence of follower types is chosen by an adversary.\looseness-1